Providing insight to drive an equitable, resilient, and effective transition to clean energy.

 Climate Financial Risk

 While setting ambitious targets for reducing emissions is important for combatting climate change, successfully implementing climate and energy policies to actually meet those targets is both critical and difficult.
 The CEPP looks at real world examples of successful and unsuccessful policies to better understand progress to date.
-Measuring the impact of policies and outcomes allows us to reflect on lessons learned and gain insight into future mitigation and adaption strategies.
+Measuring the impact of policies and outcomes allows us to reflect on lessons learned and gain insight into future mitigation and adaptation strategies.

-Climate Modeling & Regulatory Analysis
+Real-time Policy & Regulatory Analysis